 The expressive arts process is for everyone who goes through a change.

-Currently, I offer support in the form of individual face-to-face art-making sessions, online consults, group workshops, and community activities.
+Currently, I offer support in the form of individual face-to-face art-making sessions, online self-discovery sessions, group workshops, and community activities.
 In my facilitator work, I use expressive arts therapy methods.

 Very early on during my undergraduate studies, I started running workshops using art-based methods.
 Eventually, I became a professional art educator, designing and teaching courses for various target groups.
 In this way, I learned about the strengths and weaknesses of educational systems.
 Working with students of various nationalities, forced me to ask questions about the nature and goals of education in general and art education in particular.
 This is why I decided to take my practice to the next level and study art therapy.